GregFrench/horror-style-activation-steering/README.md

 2. Collect short negative examples in a neutral style.
 3. Run both sets through the model.
 4. Capture hidden states at a configurable transformer layer.
-5. Pool each example's activation using either the last token or mean token representation.
+5. Pool each example's activation using either the last content token or mean content-token representation.
+Chat delimiter and other special tokens are excluded by default.
 6. Compute a vector from neutral style toward horror style.
 7. During generation, add `alpha * horror_vector` to the last-token hidden state at that layer.